Planning a Space Strategy for Over 3,000 Properties

 In 2010, as a potential swine flu epidemic threatened the country, Hamilton County assumed a typically proactive stance as a protector of the public’s health.
 In response to the contingency planning that was required after the 9/11 attack and attendant anthrax scares, the County’s General Health District, in its First Responder role, created a response plan, to manage the worst-case scenarios.
 The planning discipline the County engineered would allow it to deliver needed services and medications, such as the H1N1 vaccine, to 850,000 county residents within 48 hours.

-Complementing this emergency response capability, were several ARCHIBUS-based health and safety custom applications for tracking hazardous waste and asbestos management.
-The County also implemented the ARCHIBUS Total Environmental Asset Management System (TEAMS) Environmental Health and Safety application for tracking worker training and certification currency in those areas.
+Complementing this emergency response capability were several Archibus health and safety applications for tracking hazardous waste and asbestos management.
+The County also implemented the Archibus Environmental Health and Safety application for tracking worker training and certification currency in those areas.

-“A broader focus on environmental sustainability in recent years also prompted the County to add the TEAMS Green Building application,” reports Linne.
+“A broader focus on environmental sustainability in recent years also prompted the County to add the [the Green Building application]” reports Linne.

 “Green Building will help us achieve LEED certification goals for new construction and renovations.
 Our intent is to have all such projects meet at least LEED Silver standards on projects of 5,000 sq. ft. or more, or if it affects 80% of a building’s total area.”
 “Green Building will help us document and track progress through LEED or other sustainability and green building certification processes,” Linne notes.